gryphnft/contracts/README.md

    - Ability for buyers to purchase listed tokens on any NFT marketplace while having,
    - Ability to distribute royalties no matter where it was exchanged

+# Considerations

+ - Use ERC1155 instead of ERC721
+ - Use Enjin or Polygon instead of Ethereum

 #### Compatibility

 Solidity ^0.8.0